About the Programme

 We are based in a modern building at the heart of the university campus, and within walking distance of Belfast city centre.
 As a first year PhD you will share a large office with others beginning their doctoral studies; from second year, you will have your own PhD office, shared with two other PhD students.

 Applications are invited for PhD / MPhil degrees which are awarded on the basis of original, independent research.
 Proposals are welcomed in any field of study within law, but are especially encouraged in the following areas of expertise at QUB Law:

 • Human Rights

-Further information on our expertise and interests may be found by viewing our individual profiles on QUB Law's website: http://www.law.qub.ac.uk/schools/SchoolofLaw/Connect/Staff/
+Further information on our expertise and interests may be found by viewing our academics' profiles on QUB Law's website: http://www.law.qub.ac.uk/schools/SchoolofLaw/people/academic-staff/

 How to apply

-Applicants must submit a research proposal of 1,500 words max via QUB's application portal, along with other required documentation (eg, names of two referees, application form, transcripts of prior qualifications).
+Applicants must submit a research proposal of 1,500 words max via QUB's application portal, along with other required documentation (eg, names of two referees, application form, degree certificates and transcripts).
 The proposal must address: (i) 'what' (what is the research question that will be addressed), (ii) 'why' (why should this question be addressed; how will it augment scholarship in the area), and (iii) 'how' (what methodology and method(s) will be adopted to address the question).